akhilvreddy/LeetCode/README.md

 # LeetCode
-All the questions that I have done
+All the questions that I have done (in python only).